mintheinwin/AI-Powered-Ticket-Route-System/README.md

 ## Dataset

-Due to data sensitivity and confidentiality considerations, this project uses a **mock dataset(Defect_ticket_v2.csv)** that represents real-world IT defect and support tickets.
+Due to data sensitivity and confidentiality considerations, this project uses a **mock dataset(Defect_ticket_v2.csv)** that represents real world IT defect and support tickets.

 The dataset contains fields such as: